 It’s local enough that they played French music that had the entire place bursting into song.
 And let me tell you, I kind of love French party music.
 But they had a good mix of contemporary club songs and old school hits including Michael Jackson and AC/DC.
 Honestly, any DJ that can transition from the Spice Girls to Nirvana gets my seal of approval.

 Clubbing in Bordeaux

 If you’re a late-night party monster, you can enjoy a more serious club scene on the waterfront near the Saint-Jean train station.
 Along Quai du Paludate, the clubs don’t open until midnight and don’t close until the following morning.
-Though reviews are generally mixed, Le Bistrot Discotheque are La Rhumerie are popular.
+Though reviews are generally mixed, Le Bistrot Discotheque and La Rhumerie are popular.
 If Calle Ocho got you in the mood for a more Latin flavor, then go full Cuban at La Pachanga.
 Dale!

 Get the GPS-guided version of this and other Bordeaux guides on GPSmyCity here.